venam/blog/_posts/2016-07-21-hypocrite.markdown

 Is anyone ever going to listen?
 ![two]({{site.baseurl}}/assets/arts/art21.jpg)

 They crave what you've been working on and will eat and destroy it before maturity.

 Yet they nag about their own rotten and putrid food.

+You've given up the explanation - why explain if no one listens.
+Acting is better; whoever listens listens.

-You keep feeling urged and discontent;
+But you keep feeling urged and discontent;
 Urged to close that chapter - a simple and plausible solution.
 Discontent about yourself giving up - for being an hypocrite.